top of page

 Psychotherapy comes into its own when our usual ways of dealing with things are not working sufficiently well.
 It becomes a consistent, empathetic and confidential space in which one can safely bring different aspects of themselves and their difficulties.
 It allows us to pay close attention to the unique workings of one's conscious and unconscious mind and of psychological development.
 This can be helpful for understanding a range of psychological issues that have never reached a comfortable resolve, whether mild or acute, recent or long-standing.
 It is suitable to address specific problems, behaviours, crises, or trauma, as well as allows for a meaningful exploration of the fullest potential of one’s life.

-In my practice, client presentations vary greatly.
-I have experience working with clients with histories of psychiatric institutionalisation & hospitalisation, use of medications, various psychiatric diagnoses, as well as those who seek help for various difficulties with their emotional, relational and mental health.
-These include anxiety, depression, emotional overwhelm, volatility or numbness, interpersonal, family and relational issues, grief, bereavement & loss, suicidal thoughts, behaviours, self-harm, antisocial behaviours, self-esteem and confidence, loneliness and isolation, parenting difficulties, adoption, foster home experiences, abuse, discrimination, workplace and career stress, neurodivergence, sex & reproductive health, body image, disordered eating, dissociation, chronic illnesses, traumatic injuries, amnesia & memory difficulties, addictions, various aspects of identity (race, gender, caste, sexuality), immigration and cultural assimilation, etc.
+In my practice, clinical presentations vary greatly.
+These include (but aren't limited to) anxiety, depression, emotional overwhelm, volatility or numbness, interpersonal, family and relational issues, grief, bereavement & loss, complex trauma, suicidal thoughts, behaviours, self-harm, antisocial behaviours, self-esteem and confidence, loneliness and isolation, parenting difficulties, adoption, foster home experiences, abuse, discrimination, workplace and career stress, neurodivergence, sex & reproductive health, body image, disordered eating, dissociation, chronic illnesses, traumatic injuries, amnesia & memory difficulties, addictions, various aspects of identity (race, gender, caste, sexuality), immigration and cultural assimilation etc.

 Regardless of what brings you to therapy, you will find that it helps achieve lasting psychological development so that when the work comes to an end, you continue to benefit from the experience.